rwblickhan/astro-rwblickhan.org/src/content/misc/favorites.md

 - Don Hertzfeldt (_It’s Such A Beautiful Day_, _World of Tomorrow_)
 - Hideaki Anno's _Neon Genesis Evangelion_ (+ _FLCL_ which is thematically related if not actually production-related)
 - Wong Kar Wai's _In the Mood for Love_
-- Was Anderson's _Grand Budapest Hotel_
+- Wes Anderson's _Grand Budapest Hotel_
 - Jorge Luis Borges (_Collected Fictions_)
 - Warhammer 40,000 (yes, really)